nat-geo-grand-teton-national-park-trail-map

 At just over a half-mile from the boat dock you'll pass the horse trail leading up from Jenny Lake.
 A short distance later you'll arrive at the side trail that leads to Hidden Falls.
 Hikers should turn left here to visit the viewing area of this impressive waterfall.
 Situated near the mouth of Cascade Canyon, Hidden Falls drops roughly two hundred feet in a series of steps.

 After viewing the waterfall return back to the main trail and turn left to continue towards Inspiration Point.
-From the falls the trail resumes climbing along a very rocky and rugged trail.
+From the falls the trail resumes climbing along a very rocky and rugged footpath.
 As you near Inspiration Point you'll pass over a short section of trail that traverses a fairly steep ledge.
 This granite-carved segment of trail that gains access to Inspiration Point was built by Civilian Conservation Corps workers in the 1930s.
 Hikers should definitely use caution along this stretch.

 cascade-canyon-trailcathedral-group